cleberMargarida/k-entity-framework/docs/features/outbox.md

     var order = new Order { CustomerId = "C123", Status = "Created" };
     dbContext.Set<Order>().Add(order);

     // 2.
-Publish an event (it will be stored in the outbox) dbContext.OrderEvents.Publish(new OrderCreated
+Produce an event (it will be stored in the outbox) dbContext.OrderEvents.Produce(new OrderCreated
     {
         OrderId = order.Id,
         CustomerId = order.CustomerId